 When bands go away and reinvent themselves, sometimes they can return bigger than ever.
-Here are some of the biggest comeback LPs from U2 to David Bowie.
+Here are some of the biggest comeback LPs from David Bowie to Blur.

 U2 - Achtung Baby (1991)